-Student confirms identity at a Canada Post outlet
+Student confirms identity at a Canada Post outlet (for paper MSFAAs only)

-Once a student receives their MSFAA, they must sign it and take it to a designated Canada Post outlet to confirm their identity.
-Outlet locations are listed online at www.canlearn.ca.
+Students who received a paper MSFAA, must sign it and take it to a designated Canada Post outlet to confirm their identity.
+Outlet locations are listed online at Government of Canada - Student Financial Assistance.
 Postal outlet staff will ensure the MSFAA is valid for processing and that the student has provided proper identification.